FredrikNoren/ungit/README.md

 Currently, Ungit __DOES NOT__ support GPG authentication!
 While git allows robust programmatic authentication via [`credential-helper`](https://help.github.com/articles/telling-git-about-your-gpg-key/), I could not find an easy way to do something equivalent with GPG.

-Therefor, password-less gpg authentication or 3rd party gpg password must be configured when using Ungit to commit with gpg.
+Therefore, password-less gpg authentication or 3rd party gpg password must be configured when using Ungit to commit with gpg.
 Below are several way to enable password-less gpg authentication for various OSs.

 - [Cache GnuPG passphrase](https://superuser.com/questions/624343/keep-gnupg-credentials-cached-for-entire-user-session)